 - Put the lid on and move the valve to sealing.
 Press Manual pressure and set the timer to 10-12 minutes (I've found 10 is just right, and at the 12 minute mark they are 180 degrees F or more).
 The Instant Pot will take about 10 minutes to come to pressure and start counting down from 10.

 - When the cook time is up, let pressure release naturally for 5-10 minutes before releasing the remaining pressure.
-(I know that a lot of people like to do a NPR for meats, but I've done quick release as well and my chicken has never been dry or tough!).
 Check that the internal temperature of the chicken is 165 degrees F -- mine is always at least or higher.

 - Serve as is, chop, or add sauces as desired.